lalomorales22/penguins/docs/install/updating.md

   The installer will `git pull --rebase` **only** if the repo is clean.

 - For **global installs**, the script uses `npm install -g penguins@latest` under the hood.
-- Legacy note: `clawdbot` remains available as a compatibility shim.

 ## Before you update